 SHADOW WORK PROMPTS

-What is shadow work prompts?
-Shadow work prompts are prompts that help you discover your hidden traumas, behavior, and pain.
+Shadow work journal prompts are prompts that help you discover your hidden traumas, behavior, self discovery and deep seeded pain.

 Want to work on the parts of your personality that have been hurt?
 Want to clear any blockages preventing you from being your most authentic self?

-This list of shadow work prompts can help you start to heal your inner child and move your forward into the best version of yourself.
+This list of shadow work prompts can help you start to heal your inner child and move your forward into the best most successful version of yourself.

-It’s not quite as eerie as it sounds.
+Shadow work is not as eerie as it sounds.
 Shadow work is helping yourself heal from the dark things that may have happened to you.

 Shadow work is embracing your shadow.
 The part of you that you don’t want to come into the light.